MarioGomezRamos/THOx/README.md

 # THOx
- v1.0

 ** THOx **  is a CDCC code for two-body projectiles, with the possibility of including core excitations.
 The code has been developed by the Nuclear Theory Group based at the University of Seville.
+It works with standard fortran compilers (ifort, gfortran,etc)

 The code assumes a reaction of the form